Leverage change: Negotiate flexible leases that withstand market shocks

 When market conditions shift, your business strategy must adapt.
 A lease that’s too rigid can erode agility, drain profitability, lock you out of opportunities, and hinder the implementation of an evolving business strategy.

-Market shocks are more dramatic than a market shift, necessitating immediate and substantive adaptation of business strategy.
-The most obvious example of a market shock that impacted commercial tenants in recent times was the pandemic which dramatically impacted almost all businesses.
-The impacts of the pandemic on business were far-reaching and diverse, resulting in windfall gains for some such as Zoom, and irrecoverable damage for others such as the many hospitability businesses that became insolvent.
-A constant was inflexible commercial lessees that provided limited protections for the tenant whose utilisation of the leased premises was impaired.
-Unchanged lease obligations restricted lessee adaptation to the pandemic shock, particularly for restaurateurs who reduced staff, shifted from dining-in to takeaway, enhanced their on-line customer experience, but were not able to adapt their leasing commitment to align with the pandemic realities.
+Market shocks are more dramatic than market shifts, necessitating immediate and substantial adaptation of business strategy.
+The most obvious example of a market shock that has impacted commercial tenants in recent times is the pandemic, which has dramatically affected almost all businesses.
+The impacts of the pandemic on businesses were far-reaching and diverse, resulting in windfall gains for some, such as Zoom, and irreparable damage for others, including many hospitality businesses that became insolvent.
+A constant was inflexible commercial leases that provided limited protection for the tenant whose utilisation of the leased premises was impaired.
+Unchanged lease obligations restricted lessee adaptation to the pandemic shock, particularly for restaurateurs who reduced staff, shifted from dine-in to takeaway, enhanced their online customer experience, but were unable to adapt their leasing commitment to align with the pandemic realities.

-A flexible lease enhances the capacity of a business to respond to a market shock, for lease flexibility is more supportive of the tenant’s enterprise in changed circumstances, safeguarding margins, supporting growth, and ensuring the business can pivot when required.
-At LPC, we help commercial tenants make property decisions and secure lease terms aligned with evolving business requirements and risks.
-‘Futureproof today’ underpins our advice and lease flexibility is a key focus for our representation.
+A flexible lease enhances a business's capacity to respond to market shocks, as lease flexibility is more supportive of the tenant’s enterprise in changed circumstances, safeguarding margins, supporting growth, and ensuring the business can pivot when required.
+At LPC, we help commercial tenants make informed property decisions and secure lease terms that align with their evolving business requirements and risks.
+‘Futureproof today’ underpins our advice, and lease flexibility is a key focus for our representation.

 What is a ‘flexible lease’?

-From the commercial tenant’s perspective, a ‘flexible lease’ is one that structures property arrangements to fuel growth while shielding your business from downside risk.
+From the commercial tenant's perspective, a ‘flexible lease' structures property arrangements to fuel growth while shielding your business from downside risk.
 The starting point is to apply the concept of lease flexibility to a specific business for different businesses have different drivers.

-For example, a key contributor to a shopping mall retailer’s success is foot traffic.
-In this context a retailer should seek a level of flexibility in rent and other lease obligations tied to foot traffic, for the extent to which foot traffic is improved or impaired will directly impact the tenant business.
+For example, foot traffic is a key contributor to a shopping mall retailer's success.
+In this context, a retailer should seek a level of flexibility in rent and other lease obligations tied to foot traffic, for the extent to which foot traffic is improved or impaired will directly impact the tenant's business.

-For a large legal practice operating from multi-floor CBD leased premises, the need for flexibility is the same but the drivers are different.
-With long tenure, icon buildings, prime CBD location, and contained occupancy cost being the key requirements for these tenants, the tenant’s need for flexibility is tied to the extent to which the prime location and premises attributes are sustained through the term, and the extent to occupancy cost is contained and tied to the tenant’s utility value.
-The lessee should seek protections and remedies for deterioration in premises attributes, location appeal, and anything that impairs the tenant’s utility value.
-For example, the pandemic had an immediate and enduring impact on the appeal and utilisation of CBD offices with the acceleration of the WFH trend, but irrevocable lease arrangements had been entered into by tenants based on a property strategy and utilisation targets that were no longer applicable.
+For a large legal practice operating from multi-floor CBD-leased premises, the need for flexibility remains the same, but the drivers are different.
+With long tenures, iconic buildings, a prime CBD location, and contained occupancy costs being the key requirements for these tenants, the tenants' need for flexibility is tied to the extent to which the prime location and premises attributes are sustained throughout the term.
+The extent of occupancy cost is contained and tied to the tenant's utility value.
+The lessee should seek protection and remedies for deterioration in premises attributes, location appeal, and anything that impairs the tenant's utility value.
+For example, the pandemic had an immediate and enduring impact on the appeal and utilisation of CBD offices, with the acceleration of the WFH trend.
+However, irrevocable lease arrangements had been entered into by tenants based on a property strategy and utilisation targets that were no longer applicable.

 Futureproofing through scenario planning

 Smart business leaders align property strategy with multiple possible futures, from aggressive growth to strategic consolidation.
-By running data-led occupancy scenarios and market comparisons, you can see exactly where flexibility is worth negotiating, and where hidden value can be unlocked.
+By running data-led occupancy scenarios and market comparisons, you can identify precisely where flexibility is worth negotiating and where hidden value can be unlocked.
 Scenario planning is useful input to lease negotiations, focusing attention on flexible provisions that mitigate risk and enable opportunities pertaining to:

 • Market downturns that demand cost control.